AleksandraBakhcheva/study-projects/README.md

 ### Content folders

-- action-creators_javascript-redux (examples of action-creators and persist in redux)
+- action-creators_javascript-redux (examples of action-creators and persist in Redux)
 - adaptive-responsive (different types of design based on grid)
 - array-sum_javascript (shows array in ascending order + sum of elements)
 - bg-color-change_javascript (change body bg-color based on select)